tkareine/jekyll-minibundle/README.md

 When it's time to render the `minibundle` block, the plugin launches the minifier and connects to it with a Unix pipe.
-The plugin feeds the contents of the asset files in `source_dir` directory as input to the minifier (STDIN).
+The plugin feeds the contents of the asset files in `source_dir` directory as input to the minifier (stdin).
 The feeding order is the order of the files in the `assets` key in the block configuration.
-The plugin expects the minifier to produce output (STDOUT) and writes it to the file at `destination_path` in Jekyll's site destination directory.
+The plugin expects the minifier to produce output (stdout) and writes it to the file at `destination_path` in Jekyll's site destination directory.
 The filename will contain a fingerprint.